ashi24cc/Multi-Input-PFP/README.md

-# Incremental-Training-Protein
+# Multi-Input-Protein
-This is repository for the Incremental learning.
+This is repository for the Multi-Input PFP.

 This has following main python files.
   1) Model.py - This python file contains the code for CNN-based segment encoder.
-  2) Incremental_Training_Predict.py - This contains the code for segmentation + incremental training + Testing.
+  2) Multi_Input_Training_Predict.py - This contains the code for segmentation + Multi-Input training + Testing.
   3) Predict.py - This contains the code for the predicting on unseen data.
   4) Evaluate.py - This contains the code for the evaluation metrics.